Henry Loomis (physician): Personal life

 In the summer of 1907, Loomis's wife filed suit for divorce, claiming that Emilie Grigsby (an heiress of the estate of Charles T. Yerkes) had a relationship with Loomis.
 The family were snubbed socially as a result, since a divorce was regarded as a shameful event.

-He died of pneumonia on December 22, 1907 at his home in Manhattan before the divorce went through.
+Loomis died of pneumonia on December 22, 1907, at his home in Manhattan before the divorce went through.

 Descendants

-Through his son Alfred, he was posthumously a grandfather of Alfred Lee Loomis Jr. (an Olympic gold medalist sailor), William Farnsworth Loomis, and Henry Loomis (director of the Voice of America).
+Through his son Alfred, he was posthumously a grandfather of Alfred Lee Loomis Jr. who wasan Olympic gold medalist sailor, William Farnsworth Loomis, and Henry Loomis who was director of the Voice of America.